MohammadHAbbaspour/AI/README.md

 # AI
-This repo contains the exercises and practices of basic AI algorithms
+This repo contains the exercises and practices of the basic AI algorithms

 Algorithms that I used in each exercise:
 * Snake_Game